6.21 Log-binomial regression to estimate a risk ratio or prevalence ratio

 \[\begin{equation} \ln{p} = \beta_0 + \beta_1 X_1 + \beta_2 X_2 + \ldots + \beta_K X_K \tag{6.2} \end{equation}\]

 With logistic regression, the left-hand side is the log of the odds, whereas in log-binomial regression it is the log of the probability.
 Exponentiating a regression coefficient in logistic regression results in an odds ratio.
 Similarly, exponentiating a regression coefficient in log-binomial regression results in a risk ratio (RR) or prevalence ratio (PR).
-The model described by Equation (6.2) can be used to estimate a RR from incidence data or a PR from prevalence data.
+The model described by Equation (6.2) can be used to estimate an RR from incidence data or a PR from prevalence data.
 Thus, for a predictor \(X_k\), the RR or PR is \(e^{\beta_k}\).

-A disadvantage of log-binomial regression is that the left-hand side \((\ln{p})\) is constrained to be positive while the right-hand side can be anything from \(-\infty\) to \(\infty\).
+A disadvantage of log-binomial regression is that the left-hand side \((\ln{p})\) is constrained to be positive, while the right-hand side can be anything from \(-\infty\) to \(\infty\).
 This leads to convergence issues at times (Williamson, Eliasziw, and Fick 2013).
 One method for fitting a log-binomial model is to use glm()

 with family = binomial(link="log")